penn-state-open-science/roadmap/meetings.md

     - Library has Collaborative Commons that we should investigate.
   - Meet during ~Spring Break (3/8)~ or ~punt until 3/22~?
     - Moved 3/22 meeting to 3/15.
+  - Mentioned possibility of starting a journal on open science.
+This was also suggested in some conversations with Huck leadership.
+Here is a PSU resource: <https://openpublishing.psu.edu/journals>.

 **Next meeting Wednesday, March 15, 2023 at 3:00 pm**